 by Todd Walker

-Hobby farming, homesteading, and other self-sufficiency activities require physical work.
-Having the right simple tool makes doing the stuff easier – and more enjoyable.
+Hobby farming, homesteading, and outdoor self-reliance activities require physical work.
+Having the right tool makes doing the stuff easier – and more enjoyable.

 I use complicated machines in my shop that are powered by electricity and other fossil fuels.
 But the projects that give me the most satisfaction are the ones I’ve made with simple hand tools.
 If you’re like me, a back-to-basics handicrafter, you have a true appreciation for forgotten, yet indispensable, simple tools and machines.

 These deserve to be displayed on the wall next to cherished family photos.
 No, really!
-They make great wall art for country decorating.
+They make great wall art for country decor.

 You could survive without these.
 But why would you want to?
 You’re survival kit is ‘screwed’ if you don’t have a few of these packed away.

 Simple machines have been used for thousands of years to make work easier.
 You don’t have to be student of physics to appreciate these uncomplicated tools.
 For example, a wooden board laying on the ground was of no use to help me move DRG’s Farmhouse Table into our dinning room.
 Yet, when I raised one end of the board to the top of the steps, I was able to move a heavy object the needed distance and save energy with a simple machine called an incline plane.

 What is work?
 Applying force over distance.
 We work when we push, pull, and lift stuff.
 Two kids on a see-saw are doing work they call play.
 Simple tools enable you to multiply pushing, pulling, and lifting without being an actual superhero.

 Below are 6 simple machines with examples to help you overcome everyday obstacles and giving you a mechanical advantage in your work.
 As my daddy is fond of saying, “work smarter, not harder.”